Heidi Gardner: Career

 At age 21, Gardner dropped out of college and left Kansas City for Los Angeles, where she worked at a hair salon for nine years.
-Before moving, she saved $600 over one summer.
+Before moving, she saved $600 over a summer.
 A friend encouraged her to attend a performance at The Groundlings theater, where she became inspired to become an actress.
 Lacking acting experience, Gardner enrolled in community workshops to learn the basics of improvisation.
 Once she was comfortable performing, Gardner auditioned for the Groundlings basic class and was accepted.

-In 2014, Gardner joined the Sunday Company and a year later after a promotion to the Main Company, she quit her job as a hairstylist to focus on acting.
+In 2014, Gardner joined the Sunday Company and in 2015 after a promotion to the Main Company, she quit her job as a hairstylist to focus on acting.
 During that time, she became a voice actress, regularly appearing on animated series including Bratz, SuperMansion, and Mike Tyson Mysteries.
 In 2017, she joined the cast of Saturday Night Live (SNL) along with Luke Null and Chris Redd for its forty-third season, as featured players.

 After her first year on SNL, Gardner was hired to play Leonor in the Ben Falcone-directed film Life of the Party, alongside Melissa McCarthy, Falcone's wife.
 On August 28, 2019, TVLine reported that Gardner would have a guest role on the NBC comedy series Superstore, playing Dina Fox's nemesis Colleen who is transferred to Store 1217 after Cloud 9's Bel-Ridge location is shut down.
 In 2019, Gardner made her stage debut in Michael Frayn's Noises Off at The Cape Playhouse in Dennis, Massachusetts on Cape Cod.
-That same year, she and SNL castmate Redd were promoted to Repertory Status for SNL's 45th season.
+That same year, she and SNL castmate Redd were promoted to Repertory Status for SNLs 45th season.

 By the time of season 47, which was her fifth season on SNL, she still felt like "the new kid", because by that point, outside of Leslie Jones, most of the senior cast members from her first season were still there.
-This was due in part to the COVID-19 pandemic preventing those senior cast members from leaving the show earlier.
-By the time season 47 had concluded, and season 48 was underway, several senior cast members (such as Kate McKinnon, Pete Davidson, and Cecily Strong – who left midway through season 48) had left the show, and Gardner (who, by that point, was in her sixth season) talked about being grateful for now being one of the senior cast members, and has enjoyed being "passed the ball more."
+That was due in part to the COVID-19 pandemic preventing those senior cast members from leaving the show earlier.
+By the time season 47 had concluded, and season 48 was underway, several senior cast members (such as Kate McKinnon, Pete Davidson, and Cecily Strong – who left midway through season 48) had left the show, and Gardner (who, by that point, was in her sixth season) talked about being grateful for now being one of the senior cast members, and had enjoyed being "passed the ball more."

-During her eight-year tenure on Saturday Night Live, Gardner broke character once.
-It happened in her seventh season on the show, while playing a NewsNation host named Bobbi Moore in a Beavis and Butt-Head-themed sketch.
+During her eight-year tenure on Saturday Night Live, Gardner broke character during her seventh season on the show, while playing a NewsNation host named Bobbi Moore in a Beavis and Butt-Head-themed sketch.
 Vulture magazine described the moment as breaking in "spectacularly charming fashion".
 Gardner departed the show in 2025, after the conclusion of the show's 50th season.
+In 2026, Gardner admitted that she was ultimately cut from the show ahead of season 51.